-Airedale Mills formerly occupied the application site, which extends to 2 hectares.
+- Airedale Mills formerly occupied the application site, which extends to 2 hectares.
 The mill complex was constructed in the 1860s to accommodate a small textile businesses.
 These buildings have since been demolished, leaving a cleared and vacant brownfield site comprising a mix of shrubbery, large areas of hard-standing where the buildings once stood, along with associated car parking.
 The perimeter of the site features well established mature trees which extend down the eastern boundary river bank to the River Aire along with a number to the western boundary along the two path.
-These existing mature trees form an ecology buffer to the perimeter which will remain un-developed.

-- The site is triangular in form, positioned between the Leeds-Liverpool Canal (a Site of Special Scientific Interest SSSI) to the south/south-west and the River Aire to the east/south-east.
+These existing mature trees form an ecology buffer to the perimeter which will remain un-developed. - The site is triangular in form, positioned between the Leeds-Liverpool Canal (a Site of Special Scientific Interest SSSI) to the south/south-west and the River Aire to the east/south-east.
 The northern boundary is defined by the access road to the Rodley Nature Reserve, which lies to the east, lying at a lower level than both the access and two path. - Access to the site is secured from Town Street and Moss Bridge Road. via a newly installed swing bridge over the Leeds-Liverpool canal.
-The previous swing bridge has was removed as part of on-going works to provide a replacement bridge as per the approved previous outline consent.
+The previous swing bridge has was removed to provide a replacement bridge as per the approved previous outline consent.
 The on-going works are subject to an approved discharge of condition application (21/10146/COND) which includes details of the new manually operated swing bridge, which is to be owned and maintained by a management company.
 An amended construction management plan was submitted after a period of delays and unexpected complexities regarding the bridge mechanism, operational timings and specification requirements from the Canal and Rivers Trust.
-At the time of drafting this report, a number of operational issues are sought to be addressed by the parties including the bridge mechanism and kentledge (counter weight balance). - The surrounding area is relatively mixed in character; on the opposite side of the Leeds Liverpool Canal to the application site lies Mill Bridge Works, which is a large industrial site.
+At the time of drafting this report, a number of operational issues are sought to be addressed by the parties including the bridge mechanism and kentledge (counter weight balance).
+However, Members can be assured that due to a condition imposed on the Outline Permission, the bridge is not required to be completed and operational until prior to first occupation of Phase 2 of the development.
+Therefore, the outstanding changes do not prejudice the determination of this application.

+The surrounding area is relatively mixed in character; on the opposite side of the Leeds Liverpool Canal to the application site lies Mill Bridge Works, which is a large industrial site.
 To the west of Mill Bridge Works and to the south-east of the application site (on the opposite side of the Canal) lies Airedale Wharf, which is a residential culde-sac accessed from Town Street, featuring stone built townhouse type properties.
 As well as providing access to the site and nature reserve, the access over the bridge also serves Rodley Cricket Club.